artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 1. Reference genome of the species in `FASTA` format.
 2. Annotation of the species in `GFF/GTF` format.

+## Data
+Additional data is presented here: https://data.mendeley.com/v1/datasets/fnk8pmp2yz/draft?a=13de1dfb-b631-42f3-8108-f3de2f50fd90
+It includes:
++ blast.outfmt6 - Blastn results.
+Contain homologs with known lncRNAs sequences from the LncAPDB library.
++ index_and_newindex.fasta - index of PNRD, CANTATAdb, GREENC, PlncDB, EVLncRNA databases compared with new index for LncAPDB library.
++ LncAPDB.fasta - lncRNA sequences of LncAPDB library in fasta format.
++ lncrna_class.tmap - novel lncRNAs divided into gffcompare classes.
++ lncrna_coordinats.bed - coordinates of novel lncRNAs on chromosomes.
++ lncrna_intron_size.tsv - intron size of novel lncRNAs and their coordinates on the genome.
++ new_lncrna.fasta - novel lncRNA sequences in fasta format.
++ new_lncrna_locus.loci - locus of lncRNA sequences on genome.
++ transcriptome_lib.txt - Maize transcriptome libraries.

 ### Configuration file
 Input all necessary files into configuration file “config.yaml”:
 + `lnc:` - known LncRNA sequences of studied organisms in `FASTA` format.